 I recognize that physical abuse is an arrestable offense, which carries legal, as well as social consequences.
 Yet, this doesn’t make psychological abuse any less reprehensible, uncivilized, or devastating.
 It is certainly an assault on a victim’s humanity, dignity, well-being, and self-esteem.
 These kinds of wounds linger and fester long after the scars from a physical attack fade away.
 It is a shameful reality that I’ve employed these tactics of wanton mental abuse without truly owning my cruel objectives to tear my partner down so that she was easier to control and manipulate.

-In the final days of our marriage as I perceived the balance of power shifting toward J’s favor, I grew increasingly panicky, unsettled, resentful, and desperate.
-I was restless, as I drove around bringing on my dark, but unfounded self-pity. .
+In the final days of our marriage, as I perceived the balance of power shifting toward J’s favor, I grew increasingly panicky, unsettled, resentful, and desperate.
+I was restless, as I drove around bringing on my dark, but unfounded self-pity.
 I wasn’t supposed to feel this way!
-One entitlement of male privilege says that I have a right not to feel hopeless or defeated.
+One entitlement of male privilege says I have a right not to feel hopeless or defeated.
 As J. slipped away, as my containment strategies failed, as I avoided processing my true feelings, my irrational instinct was to reach into my toolbox for a solution.
 Unfortunately, it has historically been a shallow, unhelpful resource because it only held two tools: impulsivity and violence.

 I once saw a movie titled, Gaslight, where a husband deceives his wife by causing the gaslights in the home to dim and flicker.
 When his wife complains, he assures her that she imagines things, he is certainly not playing games with the lights!
 His dishonesty was breathtaking and while his offenses were nonphysical, his dismissive attitude, denials, minimalizations, and condescension were abusive in nature.
 I’m as guilty as this fictional husband because I too was gaslighting J., manufacturing her reality: “crazy-making”.

 I chose the tactic of the shared household income and J’s insecurities.
 I cut her off, restricting her access to funds and resources, which I knew carried the means of her independence and plans for a future that didn’t include me.
-My selfish scheme of withholding was designed to cultivate her reliance on me and restore my sense of power and control.
+My selfish withholding scheme was designed to cultivate her reliance on me and restore my sense of power and control.
 My petty methods, while lacking integrity, held a certain disgraceful logic.

 As our marriage faded, J’s priority remained where it had always been – keeping a roof over our three daughter’s heads.
 She wanted a (better) bigger life for her girls – much more than the chaos, dysfunction, and brokenness of her own inconsistent childhood.
 I exploited this intimate knowledge; thereby, advancing my cause, handing her a script of financial access, promising independence, changes, equality, and even an amicable separation.
 But my assurances were merely the equivalent of flickering lights.